exactquery/poly-pointer/README.md

  - iOS 8.4 and Below

 ## Show Me the Awesome!
 Let's Talk Usage.

+Check out this [Demo CodePen](https://codepen.io/jonesiscoding/full/qoQbXm/) on one of the devices mentioned above to see it in action!

 Using the script is a simple as placing the distribution JS in the `<HEAD>` of your HTML, then writing your CSS rules that are intended for touch devices inside media queries like so: